 The Master of Science in Artificial Intelligence (M.S.A.I.) degree program is offered by the interdisciplinary Institute for Artificial Intelligence.
 Areas of specialization include automated reasoning, cognitive modeling, neural networks, genetic algorithms, expert databases, expert systems, knowledge representation, logic programming, and natural-language processing.
-Most recently added in January 2000 to the areas of specialization are microelectronics and robotics.
-Requirements for the M.S.A.I. degree include interdisciplinary foundational courses in computer science, logic, philosophy, psychology, and linguistics; courses and seminars in artificial intelligence programming techniques, computational intelligence, logic and logic programming, natural-language processing, and knowledge-based systems; and a thesis.
+Microelectronics and robotics were added in 2000.
+Requirements for the M.S.A.I. degree include: interdisciplinary foundational courses in computer science, logic, philosophy, psychology, and linguistics; courses and seminars in artificial intelligence programming techniques, computational intelligence, logic and logic programming, natural-language processing, and knowledge-based systems; and a thesis.
 There is a final examination covering the program of study and a defense of the thesis for the M.S.A.I. degree program.
 For the M.S.A.I. program, no specific undergraduate major is required for admission.
 However, an interdisciplinary background including courses in computer science, logic, psychology, linguistics, and philosophy is preferred.

 The Artificial Intelligence Laboratories serve as focal points for the M.S.A.I. program.
-AI students have regular access to Pentium 4 PCs running current Windows technology.
-The Institute for AI also features facilities for robotics experimentation and a microelectronics lab.
-The AI Laboratories also house a photographic scanner and two color printers.
-For student laptops and robots, a wireless network with three access points is available.
-There are other wireless networks elsewhere on campus and in downtown Athens; it is easy to set up your laptop to access all of them.
+AI students have regular access to PCs running current Windows technology, and a wireless network is available for students with laptops and other devices.
+The Institute also features facilities for robotics experimentation and a microelectronics lab.
 The University of Georgia libraries began building strong AI and computer science collections long before the inception of these degree programs.
-Relevant books and journals are located in the Main and Science libraries (the Science library is conveniently located in the same building complex as the Institute for Artificial Intelligence and the computer science offices).
+Relevant books and journals are located in the Main and Science libraries (the Science library is conveniently located in the same building complex as the Institute for Artificial Intelligence and the Computer Science Department).
 The University's library holdings total more than 3 million volumes.

-Graduate assistantships are available.
-Stipends are currently approximately $1,137.00 per month which is around $5,685.00 a semester, depending on qualifications, for the nine-month academic period.
+Graduate assistantships, which include a monthly stipend and remission of tuition, are available.
 Assistantships require approximately 13 hours of work per week and permit the holder to carry a full academic program of graduate work.
-In addition graduate assistants pay a small matriculation fee and all student fees per semester.
+In addition, graduate assistants pay a matriculation fee and all student fees per semester.

 Cost of Study